pephumin/pebinary.com/_posts/2016-07-27-company-registration.md

 ---
 title: "Company registration"
 date: 2016-07-27 14:51:05 +0700
-category: blog
+category: [setup, legal]
 tags: [company]
 quote:
 icon: book
 published: true
 ---

 Today we mark another big step progress to our company history.
-We have successfully completed the `company registration` with the [Department of Business Development, Ministry of Commerce].
+We have successfully completed the `company registration` with the [Department of Business Development, Ministry of Commerce] {% include 0-base/ext.html %}.

 ![Department of Business Development logo][dbd-logo]